This post may contain affiliate links. You can read our full affiliate disclosure here.

-So far, the program still exists, but it’s not guaranteed to be around forever.
-If you are pursuing it, it’s a good idea to hang on to your documentation and submit the Employer Certification form every year.
+If you decide to pursue PSLF, it’s a good idea to hang on to documentation of your employment and student loan payments, as well as submit the Employer Certification form every year.

 Teachers with federal Direct or Stafford loans might be able to qualify for Teacher Loan Forgiveness after working in a low-income school for five years.
 You could receive $5,000 or $17,500 depending on what subject and grade level you teach.
 PLUS loans are unfortunately not eligible.